The Best Broadway Musicals To See in New York

 Water for Elephants

-Water for Elephants, based on the best-selling book of the same name by Sara Gruen, comes to Broadway’s Imperial Theatre with music and lyrics by PigPen Theatre Co., book by Rick Elice, and direction from Jessica Stone.
+Water for Elephants, based on the best-selling book of the same name by Sara Gruen, played at Broadway’s Imperial Theatre with music and lyrics by PigPen Theatre Co., book by Rick Elice, and direction from Jessica Stone.
 Water for Elephants follows a young man who jumps a train and finds himself building a new life with a traveling circus, and Arts ATL called the production at the Alliance Theatre “an up-tempo, family-friendly show.”

 The Wiz at the Marquis Theatre